KasperskyLab/Kaspresso/docs/kaspresso/com.kaspersky.kaspresso.interceptors.behavior.impl.failure/-failure-logging-view-behavior-interceptor/index.md

 The implementation of [ViewBehaviorInterceptor](../../com.kaspersky.kaspresso.interceptors.behavior/-view-behavior-interceptor.md) and [FailureLoggingProvider](../../com.kaspersky.kaspresso.failure/-failure-logging-provider/index.md) interfaces.
 Provides failure logging functionality for [ViewInteraction.perform](#) and [ViewInteraction.check](#) calls.

+By default, this interceptor is not used in Kaspresso.
+If you desire to change result log (especially in case of an error) we recommend to use [FailureLoggingProvider](../../com.kaspersky.kaspresso.failure/-failure-logging-provider/index.md) directly

 ### Constructors

 | Name | Summary |